Southern Yakutia (Sakha)

 Conscious of the drift

-of Boris’s emotions, Anton bid his friend good night in a hurried manner, and
+of Boris’s emotions, Anton hastily bid his friend goodnight and then walked out

-then walked outside in anticipation of the inviting tranquility of his home and
+into the dark in anticipation of the inviting tranquility of his home and bed.

 Back in his sitting room, Boris slumped into the divan and